capacitor-community/media/README.md

 npm install @capacitor-community/media
 ```

 This plugin is currently for Capacitor 6.
 Add an `@5` at the end to install for Capacitor 5.
+Note that the Capacitor 5 version is no longer maintained, and cannot be published to the Google Play Store.

 After installing, be sure to sync by running `ionic cap sync`.